Radiotherapy Breast Localisation

 Content

-This module is designed around a work-based learning model, whereby you will learn breast localisation skills during a programme of supervised clinical practice.
-Clinical learning will be supported by independent study of a range of on-line learning materials so that you can develop clinical reasoning and justification skills and be able to reflect on and evaluate your practice with reference to relevant evidence related to radiotherapy breast localisation.
+This module is designed around a work-based learning model, whereby students will learn independent breast localisation skills during a programme of supervised clinical practice.
+Their clinical learning will be supported by independent study of a range of learning materials so that they can develop clinical reasoning and justification skills and be able to reflect on and evaluate their own practice specifically with reference to independent breast localisation practice.

 Learning outcomes